-As greater security control mechanisms are implemented at the point of sale, retailers in the U.S may see a drastic increase in e-commerce fraud, similar to what has been widely observed in the UK and Europe following the rollout of EMV chip-and-PIN technology approximately ten years ago.
-Consumers, retailers, payment processors, banks, and card issuers are all impacted by the security risks of e-commerce transactions.
-Retailers bear the cost for fraudulent, card-not-present (CNP) transactions, motivating them to reduce fraud in order to avoid damage to reputation and eliminate potential revenue losses, which have been estimated to be over $3 billion dollars.
-Successfully reducing e-commerce fraud requires many, layered strategies, and includes an increased level of assurance in purchaser or user identity.
+As greater security mechanisms are implemented at the point of sale, retailers in the U.S. may see an increase in e-commerce fraud, similar to what has beenobserved in the UK and Europe following the rollout of EMV chip-and-PIN technology ten years ago.
+Consumers, retailers, payment processors, banks, and card issuers are all impacted by e-commerce fraud.
+Reducing e-commerce fraud requires implementing security standards and processes to achieve an increased level of assurance in purchaser or user identity.

 Questions?
 Comments?
 Reach us at firstname.lastname@example.org.